(ages 6-10)

 Child Therapy

-Play therapy is an approach that is natural, organic and goes straight into the heart of how children learn, work through issues, and communicate their feelings.
-It is the language of children.
-Children’s play with a therapist allows for children to work through challenges, communicate their needs, and learn ways to resolve problems.
+Play therapy is a therapeutic approach that is natural, organic and goes straight to the heart of how children learn, grow, work through issues, and communicate express their feelings.

-Play therapy has many benefits: Communicating with others, express feelings, supporting new behaviors and actions, building problem solving skills, social skills, and releasing and healing trauma in a safe and protective environment of play.
+Play therapy has many benefits: Communicating with others, express feelings, supporting new behaviors and actions, building problem solving skills, social skills, and releasing and healing trauma in a safe and protective environment with a therapist supporting coregulation throughout the play.

 Children Served